 Prior to any ground works commencing (including site clearance and demolition) a translocation exercise of reptiles present on site as detailed in Section 5 of the Reptile survey and Mitigation Strategy, dated 2nd September 2019 by KB Ecology shall be carried out.

 Reason: To ensure adequate mitigation to protect the reptile population found on site in accordance with the provisions of Policy ENV1 of the Ashford Local plan 203 and the NPPF.

+Any work to vegetation that may provide suitable nesting habitats should be carried out outside of the bird breeding season (March to August) to avoid destroying or damaging bird nests in use or being built.
+If vegetation needs to be removed during the breeding season, examination shall first be carried out by an experienced ecologist prior to starting work and if any nesting birds are found, development must cease until after the juveniles have fledged.

+Reason: To protect and enhance local biodiversity in accordance with the provisions of Policy ENV1 of the Ashford Local Plan 203 and the NPPF.

 Fibre to premises:

-Prior to the commencement of development (excluding site clearance and demolition) details shall be submitted in writing to the Local Planning Authority for the installation of fixed telecommunication infrastructure and High Speed Fibre Optic (minimal internal speed of 1000mb) connections to multi point destinations and all buildings.
+Prior to the commencement of development (excluding site clearance and demolition) details shall be submitted to and be approved in writing by the Local Planning Authority for the installation of fixed telecommunication infrastructure and High Speed Fibre Optic (minimal internal speed of 1000mb) connections to multi point destinations and all buildings.
 The infrastructure shall be installed in accordance with the approved details during the construction of the development, being capable of connection to commercial broadband providers and maintained in accordance with approved details.

 Reason: To ensure that the new development in Ashford is provided with high quality broadband services enhancing Ashford as an attractive location in accordance with Policy EMP6 of the Ashford Local Plan 2030 and paragraph 112 of the NPPF.